-The Single IRB Mandate
+The Single IRB Mandates

-Definition of “multi-site” research
+Definition of “multi-site” for NIH funded research

 “Multi-site” means that the same research procedures (i.e., protocol) are being conducted at one or more domestic sites and that each site is under the control of a local participating investigator.
 This typically involves a lead site that receives the grant or contract directly from NIH and that then establishes a subaward or subcontract to each participating site.
 The research could be a clinical trial, an observational study, or a basic clinical research study.